Town of White City

 Though Barry began working for municipal government in 1980, it was not until 2007 that he completed the Municipal Administration Program at the University of Manitoba and then made the leap to administration.
 Barry has had the opportunity to work in all provinces from Ontario through to British Columbia.
 2020 marked his 40th year working in municipal government, and what a ride it has been.
 It never ceases to amaze him how different each jurisdiction can be and yet how alike they all are.

 In 2012, while working in Fort Macleod, Alberta, Barry also graduated from the University of Alberta’s National Advanced Certificate in Local Authority Administration Program.
-He recently completed two terms on the Board of the Saskatchewan Economic Development Alliance, and is currently serving as the Division 5 Director for the Urban Municipal Administrators’ Association of Saskatchewan.
+He recently completed two terms on the Board of the Saskatchewan Economic Development Alliance and he currently has the honour of serving as vice-president of the Urban Municipal Administrators’ Association of Saskatchewan.

 Town of Unity